idolopafersa/stronglife/README.md

 ### 1. **Database Setup**

 The database structure can be found in the `db` directory of this project.
-To load the database into your local MariaDB instance, use the following command:
+To load the database into your local MariaDB instance, use:

 ```bash
 mysql -u username -p database_name < path_to_db_file.sql